 6.1.
 Service and commercial investments are taken out for different reasons from treasury management investments.
-The Council's strategy for such investments, including commercial property investments, is set out in Strategy.
+The Council's strategy for such investments, including commercial property investments, is set out in the relevant policy document.

 7. Investment Policy: Treasury Management Investments